A New Approach to Hiring for Your Law Firm

 Finally, don’t forget that your hiring process sets the stage for what it will be like to work with you.
 Don’t forget: you are recruiting throughout the process as well.
 By being intentional about your hiring process, you can not only find the right person for your team, but you’ll also get them excited about working with you long-term.

-Next, we’ll cover setting your team up for success with onboarding and training.
+Now that you’re ready to hire amazing team members or contractors, we’ll cover setting your team up for success with onboarding and training.